SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.6.md

 When you enable this setting, the first entry of the GQI result set will automatically be selected when the dashboard or app is opened or refreshed.

 > [!NOTE]
+>
-> This new setting has also been added to the *Grid* component, which is only available if you activate the *ReportsAndDashboardsDynamicVisuals* soft-launch option.
+> - This new setting has also been added to the *Grid* component, which is only available if you activate the *ReportsAndDashboardsDynamicVisuals* soft-launch option.
+> - For reasons of consistency, in the Drop-down feed, List feed, Parameter feed and Tree feed, the *Feed defaults* setting has now also been renamed to *Initial selection*

 ## Changes